migsruelos/Particle-Simulator/README.md

   * The fourth button is for the user to add walls
     * When adding walls using the addWalls method, the parameters x1, y1, x2, and y2 represent the pixel coordinates/positions of the two endpoints of a line segment on the canvas.
-    * These values indicate the position of the wall in terms of pixels from the top-left corner of your canvas.
+    * These values indicate the position of the wall in terms of pixels from the top-left corner of the canvas.
     * For example, you can add a wall with one endpoint at pixel coordinates (100, 200) and the other endpoint at (300, 400).

 * Once the user has inputted their desired value, it will be visible to the user on the canvas after adding the submit button.